 - Sending reports, invoices, reminders, etc. to user emails

 - Verifying attachments

 - Your form validations and mail provider should support email addresses up to 64 characters long

 - Email address must be an input to the test and generated by mabl (not user supplied)

 - Email total size must be under 10 MiB (e.g. with attachments)

-Below is a step-by-step tutorial that shows how you can generate a Mailbox address, use it to fill out a web form, receive an email upon form submission, assert against the email to verify its contents, and follow links as part of the end-to-end user journey.
+Below is a step-by-step tutorial that shows how you can generate a Mailbox address, use it to fill out a web form, receive an email upon form submission, assert against the email to verify its contents, and follow links as part of the end-to-end user test.